 Where prior application data, including provisional application data, is preprinted on the PALM bib-data sheet, the examiner should check that data for accuracy, including whether the application is, in fact, copending with the prior nonprovisional application or applications for which benefit is claimed.
 Similarly, the application number of any provisional application for which benefit is claimed should be printed on the PALM bib-data sheet.
 If applicant claims benefit under 35 U.S.C.
-119(e) to a prior provisional application, and states that the provisional application claims priority to earlier domestic or foreign application(s), the earlier application(s) should not be reflected on the PALM bib-data sheet because a provisional application is not entitled to the right of priority of any other application.
+119(e) to a prior provisional application, and states that the provisional application claims the benefit of, or priority to, earlier domestic or foreign application(s), the earlier application(s) should not be reflected on the PALM bib-data sheet because a provisional application is not entitled to the benefit of, or right of priority to, of any other application.
 See 35 U.S.C.
 111(b)(7).

 Where the data is correct, the examiner should initial the PALM bib-data sheet in the provided space.
 Should there be an error in the preprinted prior application data, the correction or entry of the data in the PALM data base can be made by technical support staff of the Technology Center, if appropriate.
 Upon entry of the data, a new PALM bib-data sheet should be printed and scanned into the file.
 If the error was an applicant error, the examiner should require correction via a corrected or supplemental application data sheet or an amendment, as appropriate.
-See MPEP § 601.05 et seq. and § 211.02.
+See MPEP § 601.05 et seq. and MPEP § 211.02(a).
 A petition for an unintentionally delayed benefit claim may also be required.
-See MPEP § 211.03.
+See MPEP § 211.04.

 The inclusion of prior application information in the patent does not necessarily indicate that the claims are entitled to the benefit of the earlier filing date.
+See MPEP § 2136.03 and MPEP § 2154.01(b) for additional information.
 See MPEP § 306 for information pertaining to the assignment of applications claiming a benefit under 35 U.S.C.
 119(e) or 120 to the filing date of an earlier filed application.
 In the situation in which there has been no reference to a prior application because the benefit of its filing date is not desired, no notation as to the prior application is made on the PALM bib-data sheet.

 II.
-NOTATION IN FILE HISTORY REGARDING FOREIGN PRIORITY APPLICATION

-If a foreign application listed on the oath or declaration (for applications filed prior to September 16, 2012) or application data sheet is not listed on the PALM bib-data sheet, the examiner should provide the information regarding the foreign application number, the country, and the filing date on the PALM bib-data sheet and forward the marked-up PALM bib-data sheet to the Legal Instrument Examiner for correction in the Office computer systems.
+NOTATION IN FILE HISTORY REGARDING FOREIGN PRIORITY APPLICATION provide the information regarding the foreign application number, the country, and the filing date on the PALM bib-data sheet and forward the marked-up PALM bib-data sheet to the Legal Instrument Examiner for correction in the Office computer systems.
 Applications listed on the PALM bib-data sheet but filed in countries not qualifying for benefits under 35 U.S.C.
-119(a)-(d) should be lined through in ink.
+119(a)-(d) should be lined through.
 A listing of countries qualifying for benefits under 35 U.S.C.
 119(a)-(d) appears at MPEP § 213.01.